Greater Books

 Who are you?

 Justin J. Kau.
 I work as a librarian and archivist at the Heritage Room, Athens-Clarke County Library.
-I self-publish my own writings and interviews, mostly about music, at the Rock Annual and, previously, Sweet Pea (under a sort of Simplified Spelling version of a pseudonym, Justin J. Kaw or J. Kaw, reflecting the Americanized pronunciation of the surname).
-Greater Books developed out of my decades-long interest in reading and studying bibliographies and discographies, and more recently my reading of "classic" literature I had not gotten to during formal education.
+I self-publish my own writings and interviews, mostly about music, at Rockissue and, previously, Sweet Pea under a sort of Simplified Spelling version of a pseudonym, Justin J. Kaw or J. Kaw, reflecting the Americanized pronunciation of the surname.
+Greater Books developed out of my decades-long interest in reading and studying bibliographies and discographies, and more recently my reading of "classic" literature I had not gotten to during my formal education.
 You can contact me via e-mail.